trouver-une-fresque/trouver-une-fresque-front/README.md

 Install dependencies :
 `npm ci`

-Run vite (we're obviously using vitejs for vite-ma-dose !) :
+Run vite :
 `npm run dev` or `vite` (see `package.json` scripts)

 Open your browser : http://localhost:3000/
 and enjoy live reload / on-the-fly typescript compilation

-You can also click on [this link](https://gitpod.io/#https://github.com/CovidTrackerFr/vitemadose-front) in order to open a Gitpod workspace with everything loaded in it.
+You can also click on [this link](https://gitpod.io/#https://github.com/trouver-une-fresque/trouver-une-fresque-front) in order to open a Gitpod workspace with everything loaded in it.

 ## Alternative: Running with docker
 If you don't want to install node.js on your machine, you can isolate it with [docker](https://www.docker.com/get-started):